-An examination of the factors affecting the distribution and abundance of organisms on the Galapagos Islands, Trip fee required, Prerequisite: BIO 151 or consent of instructor.
+An examination of the factors affecting the distribution and abundance of organisms on the tropics.
+Typically culminates in Study Abroad in a tropical locale.
+Prerequisite: BIO 151 or consent of instructor.

 BIO 357 Environmental Science I (3)

 A study of ecological, economic, and social aspects of current environmental problems.
 Topics include the history of environmental problems, human population issues, global problems, soil conservation, and food resources.
 Two lecture periods, three hours laboratory.